 10. Open the Environment drop-down, and click on: Injected Web3

 11. You should be greeted with this (MetaMask) dialog:

-12. Click on File explorers in the icon panel
+12. Click on File explorer in the icon panel

 13. Click on the plus sign to create a new, untitled Solidity file

 HelloWorld.sol and click on OK